 - The style of your signature is what matters– don’t worry about including a middle name or initial.

 - If it matches, you are good to go and your ballot will be processed.

 - If it does not match after being reviewed three times, it will be rejected and you will be sent a “Cure” letter.

 - You must return your Cure letter by the deadline indicated and if accepted, your ballot will be counted.

-Read more about the new legislation that made balloting curing possible.
+Read more about the legislation that made ballot curing possible.